Your browser does not support JavaScript.

 Statewide PBIS Award-Winning Schools

-The Placer County Office of Education is proud to announce that students and staff members from 34 Placer County schools have been acknowledged by California PBIS (Positive Behavioral Interventions and Supports) for their excellent implementation of a school-wide system of support during the 2021-2022 school year.
+The Placer County Office of Education is proud to announce that students and staff members from Placer County schools have been acknowledged by California PBIS (Positive Behavioral Interventions and Supports) for their excellent implementation of a school-wide system of support during the 2023-24 school year.
+See the Facebook photo album.

 "Placer County schools consistently rank in the top state and national percentages for test scores, student achievement, college and career readiness and daily attendance," said Placer County Superintendent of Schools Gayle Garbolino-Mojica.
 “That all starts with creating positive school climates where all students have the necessary supports to succeed."